MrrZed0/ATOTO-Firmware/README.md

 # Prepare USB / SD Card
-1. Use a USB flash drive or SD card (max 128GB recommended).
+1. Use a USB flash drive or SD card (16GB recommended).
 2. Format it to FAT32.
 3. Copy all extracted files directly to the root directory (not inside any folder).